dgnsrekt/requests-whaor/README.md

 # requests-haor

-# Requests with a High Availability Onion Rotator
+**Requests** with a High Availability Onion Rotator.
+For the filthiest scrapers on the web, that have no time for rate-limits.

 requests + docker + haproxy + tor

-For the web scraper that needs data now and has no time for rate-limits.

 You may need this.
 ```